tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 Testing follows a linear process.
-Your dashboard has hundreds of existing tests that programatically tests each component.
+Your dashboard has hundreds of existing tests that programmatically test each component.
 You need to choose a testing setup - do you stop tests on the first failure, or do you continue to run all the tests?
 If the agent stops tests on the first failure, the agent will not be aware of the other tests that will fail and the agent will need multiple round trips to fix.
-If the agents lets all the tests to run, the agent will not be able to fix the first failure as soon as it can.[^monitor]
+If the agent lets all the tests run, the agent will not be able to fix the first failure as soon as it can.[^monitor]

 *What it should be.*
-The agent starts testing and there is one input channel dedicated for listening for error.
+The agent starts testing and there is one input channel dedicated to listening for errors.
-There is an output channel that surfaces testing issue.
+There is an output channel that surfaces testing issues.
 If there is indeed a failure, the channel working on the code will be informed and it will be expected to investigate and fix the failure.
-Tests can continue to run so that if there are test failures, it will be surfaced to the agent.
+Tests can continue to run so that if there are more test failures, they will be surfaced to the agent.
 We get both early fixes to failures, and reduced round trips between fixing and testing.

 [^monitor]: Claude Code has this [monitor tool](https://code.claude.com/docs/en/tools-reference#monitor-tool) where the agent will monitor something in the background.